 Close-ended questions are questions that can only be answered with one of a preset number of responses: “Yes/No,” predefined multiple-choice options, or scaled, e.g., “On a scale of 1 to 10 how happy are you with this product?”
 Close-ended questions gather quantitative data.

-Open-ended questions, on the other hand, gather quantitative data.
+Open-ended questions, on the other hand, gather qualitative data.
 They lead to more detailed and valuable information because responders are using their own language to explain their ideas and feelings.
 Open-ended questions can lead to free form answers and actionable insights that the questioner may have never even considered.

 What does your business already do successfully that makes customers happy?
 Finding your consistent strong points can maximize marketing and increase sales.